 Allowable costs and other contingencies (including matching fund requirements).

-Before grants are awarded to recipients there is typically an application and review process.
+Before grants are awarded to recipients, there is typically an application and review process.

 Grantees are usually subject to reporting requirements.

-For an expense to be categorized as a grant, it does not have to meet all the characteristics discussed above.
-However, the transaction should meet several of the characteristics.
+An expense does not have to meet all the characteristics discussed above to be categorized as a grant.
+However, the transaction should meet several of them.

 A. From State Sources (66100–66199)

-Monies derived from state sources and given to counties, cities, towns, school districts, local agencies, professional societies, non-profit organizations, etc. to be used or distributed by the recipient entities as specified by the grant agreement.
+Monies derived from state sources and given to counties, cities, towns, school districts, local agencies, professional societies, non-profit organizations, etc., to be used or distributed by the recipient entities as specified by the grant agreement.

 B. From Federal Sources (66200–66299)

-Monies derived from federal sources and given to counties, cities, towns, school districts, local agencies, professional societies, non-profit organizations, etc. to be used or distributed by the recipient entities as specified by the grant agreement.
+Monies derived from federal sources and given to counties, cities, towns, school districts, local agencies, professional societies, non-profit organizations, etc., to be used or distributed by the recipient entities as specified by the grant agreement.

 C. From Other Sources (66300–66399)

-Monies derived from other than state or federal sources and given to counties, cities, towns, school districts, local agencies, professional societies, non-profit organizations, etc. to be used or distributed by the recipient entities as specified by the grant agreement.
+Monies derived from sources other than state or federal sources and given to counties, cities, towns, school districts, local agencies, professional societies, non-profit organizations, etc., to be used or distributed by the recipient entities as specified by the grant agreement.

 D. Grants to Governmental Entities (66400–66499)